francescozaniol/autoSelector/README.md

 // From now on the parse configuration is reverted to the default one
 ```

-- A string (CSS selector) can be used as a scope instead of a node:
+- A string (CSS selector) can be used as the scope instead of a node:

 ```javascript
 var myEl = autoSelector.parse( '#my-el' );